-Microscopic root canal therapy is a treatment used to “save” a tooth when the nerve becomes infected or the pulp becomes damaged.
-The alternative to a root canal is generally extracting the tooth.
-For the optimum outcome, root canals are often performed by specialists called Endodontists.
-Endodontists have at least two extra years of training beyond dental school that focuses on diagnosing tooth pain and performing root canal treatment and other procedures relating to the interior of the tooth.
+Microscopic root canal therapy is used to “save” a tooth when the nerve becomes infected or the pulp is damaged.
+Without treatment, the alternative is usually extracting the tooth.
+For the best outcome, root canals are often performed by specialists called endodontists.
+Endodontists complete at least two additional years of training beyond dental school, focusing on diagnosing tooth pain and performing root canal therapy and other procedures related to the interior of the tooth.

-Our Endodontist, Dr. Pat, is at our 25 West 68th Street location every Wednesday so you can see a specially trained provider at the office that you know and trust.
-For new patients, your first appointment will be a a limited exam and x-ray with a general dentist, or a 30 minute consultation with Dr. Pat.
-In both cases, our goal will be provide an accurate diagnosis and make sure a root canal is the best treatment choice for you.
-If you’re in pain, we can take steps to help you feel better until your root canal appointment.
-Then we can schedule your treatment with Dr. Pat.
-If time allows we might be able to offer same provide root canal treatment.
+We’re proud to have an endodontist on our team, so you can see a specially trained provider at an office you already know and trust.
+For new patients, your first visit will either be a limited exam and x-ray with a general dentist, or a 30-minute consultation with our endodontist.
+In both cases, our goal is to provide an accurate diagnosis and determine whether a root canal is the right treatment for you.
+If you’re in pain, we can take steps to help you feel better right away, and then schedule your treatment.
+If time allows, we may even be able to begin treatment the same day.

-After your root canal, we’ll probably recommend that you protect the tooth with a crown.
-Since the tooth’s nerves and blood supply have been removed, it becomes fragile.
-Protecting it with a strong, natural-looking crown can increase the prognosis of the tooth by six times.
+After your root canal, we’ll likely recommend protecting the tooth with a crown.
+Because the nerve and blood supply have been removed, the tooth becomes more fragile.
+A strong, natural-looking crown can improve the long-term prognosis of the tooth by up to six times.

 * We'll get back to you as soon as we can during our usual working hours.
 Please keep in mind that texts are not securely encrypted